Legal Considerations for Selling an Inherited Home

 If you plan to sell a house you inherited in Dallas, Texas, knowing the tax rules ahead of time will help the deal go smoothly.
 Usually, selling an inherited home can trigger capital gains tax.

-The big reason is the stepped-up basis rule, which allows the house’s value to reset to its fair market amount on the day you receive it instead of what your relative originally paid.
+The big reason is the stepped-up basis rule, which allows the house’s value to reset to its fair market amount on the day you receive it instead of what your relative paid initially.
 Because of that adjustment, any profit you pocket when you sell may be much smaller, and the tax bill could drop sharply.

 You should also check if federal estate taxes were paid before the property passed to you, since that can affect your overall liability.
-An experienced tax adviser familiar with Texas real estate rules can help you navigate the details, lower what you owe, and stay in step with local laws.
+An experienced tax adviser familiar with Texas real estate rules can help you navigate the details, lower your tax bill, and stay in step with local laws.

 By grasping these responsibilities early, you can make smarter choices and keep more of the money from selling the home your loved one left behind.